Janvi2789/India-s-Healthcare-Infra/README.md

 * States with large gaps in coverage (e.g., UP, Bihar) clearly visible.

 ## Insights
-* Rural–urban imbalance can be clearly seen: While 65.15% of India’s population is rural, healthcare facilities are not proportionately distributed, leaving rural areas under-served across all levels—Sub-Centres, PHCs, and CHCs.
+* Rural–urban imbalance can be clearly seen: While 65.15% of India’s population is rural, healthcare facilities are not proportionately distributed, leaving rural areas under-served across all levels i.e Sub-Centres, PHCs, and CHCs.
 * Sub-Centres are the most widespread accounting for almost 162k, but still fall short in high-population states.
-Uttar Pradesh and Bihar alone account for a shortfall of over 27K Sub-Centres.
+It can be seen that Uttar Pradesh and Bihar alone account for a shortfall of over 27K Sub-Centres.
 * PHC access is also highly inadequate:
    * Only 45% of the population is adequately covered.
    * 111 million people (8%) face critical gaps in PHC access.